notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 Was she a crappy candidate?
 A little, I think.
 - Her aids tried to improver her social skills with a practice dinner part: [[Lozada25bidenScapegoat|Lozada25: Biden Is a Scapegoat.
 The Democrats Are the Problem.]]
 ### AI
 What I think: AFIK, this wasn't too important.
+But the Tech Oligarch funders of Trump campaign esp. [[#Musk as traitor to America]] are getting what they paid for ([[Brody25techAccountBigBeautBill|Brody25techAccountBigBeautBill]] )
 ### Crime, disorder, homelessness
 I think this was fairly big.
 Ds earned a rep for incompetent.